 - Q If I have a family history of colon cancer, when should I begin screening?

-- Q How important is colon cancer screening?
+- Q Is colon cancer serious?